c-cube/ocaml-gnuplot/README.md

 ![Simple Plot](./assets/simple_plot.png)

 For more examples please refer to the `examples`-directory of this distribution.
-You can build the examples with jbuilder, e.g.
+You can build the examples with dune, e.g.

 ```
 $ dune build examples/gbm_paths.exe